 Iron (Fe) is a dissolved metal commonly associated with mineralized groundwater.
 Within the Merced Subbasin area, Fe concentrations range from non-detect (less than 1 mg/L) to as much as 600 mg/L. The secondary MCL for Fe is 0.3 mg/L (SWRCB, 2006).
 The secondary MCL is established by the USEPA and then adopted by the SWRCB.
 The secondary MCL is a Secondary Drinking Water Standard that is established for aesthetic reasons such as taste, odor, and color and is not based on public health concerns.
 The 5-year average (2007-2012) Fe concentration in groundwater in the eastern two quadrants of the Merced Subbasin area ranges from non-detect to over 300 mg/L (Figure 2-68), while the Fe concentration in groundwater in the western two quadrants is generally between 1 and 100 mg/L in most areas.
-The elevated Fe concentration in the source area.
+The elevated Fe concentration in the eastern portion of the Merced Subbasin area is a result of leaching of Fe from the subsurface materials in the source area.
 The Fe in groundwater oxidizes and precipitates as the groundwater moves west towards the San Joaquin River (AMEC, 2013).
 Time concentration plots of Fe are shown in Appendix E.